Contrast-Security-OSS/docs/content/troubleshooting/java/installation/TroubleshootJavaAgent.md

 [+] Client can connect directly to the Contrast TeamServer.
 No proxy needed.
 ````

-You can also customize the diagnostic test and quickly test out different proxy and NTLM configurations by setting the following System properties:
+You can also customize the diagnostic test and quickly test out different proxy and NTLM configurations by setting the following system properties:

-* proxy.host - the proxy hostname or IP address.
+* `api.proxy.host`: The proxy hostname or IP address.
-* proxy.port - the proxy port (usually 80 or 8080).
+* `api.proxy.port`: The proxy port (usually 80 or 8080).
-* proxy.auth - one of "none", "basic", "digest" or "ntlm".
+* `api.proxy.auth_type`: Values can be "none", "basic", "digest" or "ntlm".
-* proxy.user - your proxy user name, if authentication is needed.
+* `api.proxy.user`: Your proxy user name, if authentication is needed.
 For NTLM proxies, this is usually DOMAIN\username.
-* proxy.pass - your proxy password, if authentication is needed.
+* `api.proxy.pass`: Your proxy password, if authentication is needed.
-* contrast.teamserver.url - a different URL than that supplied by the TeamServer at time of download
+* `api.url`: A different URL than that supplied by the Contrast application at time of download.
+* `api.proxy.scheme`: The protocol you're using (http/https).
+* `agent.java.automatic_boot_delegation`

 ## Scenario: I see OutOfMemoryError, PermGen or other unexplained stack traces